madMonKAY/youtube-to-resolve-Windows/README.md

    - Removed the format selection feature.
 The `Get Formats` button and associated `TextEdit` for displaying formats were removed.

 3. **URL Handling**:
-   - Added validation for YouTube URLs to ensure they are valid and to trim any parameters after an `&`.
    - Enclosed the URL in double quotes in the command to properly handle special characters.

 4. **File Handling**: